My Soapbox

 In my first year of graduate school, I got bit hard by the Landcruiser bug.
 I called up my dad and told him he was right.
 I just couldn’t stop thinking about landcruisers.
 So we agreed that if I still felt that way when I finished my program, he would support my decision to try and make a living working with Landcruisers.

-In the years since I learned that this thing called passion really exists I have shared my father’s words about it with hundreds of people.
+In the years since I learned that this thing called passion really exists.
+I have shared my father’s words about it with hundreds of people.
 I have met less than a handful that have it, but many who know of it only as the distant memory of a dream.
 For this one pearl of wisdom, and the support to pursue it, I will be eternally grateful.

 One of the most important thing I learned about parenting actually came from a very unlikely source: a TV sitcom!
 In the episode, the TV father said, It is a parent‘s job to set the boundaries, and it is the children‘s job to negotiate to change them.
 Beyond this, I have a whole separate essay that is circulating amongst close relatives on family values and the roles of parents, children, and siblings.

-4. RELATIONSHIPS.
+5. RELATIONSHIPS.
 As I see it, once you cut through all the superficial baggage that comes with it, men and women are looking for the same basic two things in a relationship: someone to have some fun with and not feel vulnerable to.
 I have seen many relationships in which one partner chooses another who is ‘dangerous’ sacrificing vulnerability in favor of fun.
 And I have seen many relationships [my parents was one of them] in which fun was sacrificed in favor of a partner with whom they felt less vulnerable.
 Obviously, the best relationships are going to have both.
 And a few will get past vulnerability to a measure of security that is a reflection of love.

 As anecdotal evidence of the first element, I give you Jack Nicholson’s line from ‘As Good As It Gets’: “If you make her laugh, you’ve got a life.
 As evidence of the second, I present dialogue from the remake of ‘Ocean’s 11’ George Clooney’s character asks Julia Roberts, who plays his ex-wife if her new boyfriend makes her laugh.
 Her response: “No, but he doesn’t make me cry.”

-I had a rare glimpse back into my own adolescence a couple of years ago when my teenaged son brought one of his girlfriends home.
+I had a rare glimpse back into my own adolescence a few years ago when my teenaged son brought one of his girlfriends home.
 As I was working on the computer in the den, I could hear them in the living room, and I heard the sound of her laughter and I smiled a knowing smile to myself.

 A week or so later, I took my son out for one of our father-son nights.
 While we were walking, I asked him if he remembered the anti-drug program the police had sponsored in his grade school.
 The look he gave me said ‘Oh no. Not another one of those lame lectures from your parents about drugs’